At Newcastle Hospitals, we take patient safety very seriously and are proud of the nursing and midwifery care we provide in our hospitals.

 Nurse staffing review

-Newcastle Hospitals continually monitor the Nursing workforce as services grow and develop, and have invested in additional posts as part of the Nurse Staffing Review process.
+Newcastle Hospitals continually monitor our nursing workforce as services grow and develop, and have invested in additional posts as required.

 Publishing staffing information

-All hospitals are required to publish information about staffing levels.
-This means, the number of Nurses, Midwives and support (care) staff working on our wards and departments.
+All hospitals are required to publish information the number of nurses, midwives and support (care) staff working on our wards and departments.
 This is displayed separately for day and night duty and tells you how close the actual staffing levels are compared to the planned staffing levels.

 In addition, wards which include day case beds or outpatient areas will have a higher ratio as fewer patients will be on the ward at 23.59 hours.

-Any daytime shortfall of registered staff below 85% is reviewed at the Nurse Staffing and Clinical Outcomes group, and reported to the Executive Chief Nurse with an explanation of the shortfall and cross referencing the fill rates with CHPPD metrics.
+Any day time shortfall of registered staff below 85% is reviewed and reported to executive with an explanation of the shortfall.

-Safe Staffing updates are also regularly provided to the Trust Board, a copy of which can be found at the link below:
+Safe staffing updates are also regularly provided to Trust board.

 Public meetings of our Board of Directors